puru444/Ethereum_ERC20_Token_KaseiCoin/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **DISCLAIMER:** This is just a college project based on hypothetical situation instructed to students to test their Blockchain Skills, hereby this Token doesn't contain any monetary value in any form.
 The content/code mentioned below is just for education purpose only & it's not a financial advice to consider this token to invest in any form or even to promote by any means.

+Ether used in this project are FAKE Ethers, the performance has been tested in test instance and please don not consider any of these ether as real ones.
+(I am not that Rich :p)

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 **BACKGROUND:** After waiting for years and passing several tests, I have been selected by the Martian Aerospace Agency to be part of the first human colony on Mars.
 As a prominent Fintech Professional, I am chosen to lead a project to develop a Monetary System for the new Mars colony.
 I have decided to base this new monetary system on Blockchain Technology, and to define a new cryptocurrency called KaseiCoin. (“Kasei” means “Mars” in Japanese.)